python/cpython/Doc/library/functions.rst

    be used in the class definition (such as ``f()``).

    Static methods in Python are similar to those found in Java or C++.
-Also, see :func:`classmethod` for a variant that is useful for creating alternate class constructors.
+Also, see :deco:`classmethod` for a variant that is useful for creating alternate class constructors.

-   Like all decorators, it is also possible to call ``staticmethod`` as a regular function and do something with its result.
+   Like all decorators, it is also possible to call :deco:`!staticmethod` as a regular function and do something with its result.
 This is needed in some cases where you need a reference to a function from a class body and you want to avoid the automatic transformation to instance